lukepuplett/surfdude-csharp/README.md

 The upshot of this uniformity is that a nice website needs no further documentation; if the browser cannot work with the HTML then there is a bug.
 If a website needs a user manual then there is a serious UX issue.
 The same is true of an API.

-Surfude lets you replace the classes that read and process your hypertext resources and their controls.
+Surfdude lets you replace the classes that read and process your hypertext resources and their controls.

 ## Evolving APIs

 Websites change over time and yet customers rarely notice.
-Their experience remains uninterrupted, the links keep working and adding an item to a shopping cart continues to work, if though the underlying resources may be changing each day.
+Their experience remains uninterrupted, the links keep working and adding an item to a shopping cart continues to work, even though the underlying resources may be changing each day.

 A great API using a dynamic client affords the same flexibility since interactions are loosely based on relation names.